kolov/k8s-stuff/Readme.md

-This project contains bits and pieces of stuff deployable on kubernetes
+This project contains bits and pieces of kubernetes related stuff

 Some random note floolow below